UniStuttgart-VISUS/megamol/plugins/gui/README.md

 ### [2] Configurator

-The configurator is part of the GUI and can be opened via the GUI menu: `Windows`/`Configurator`.\
+The configurator is part of the GUI and can be opened via the main menu: `Windows`/`Configurator`.

 ![configurator demo picture](configurator.png)